Entra Sync

 Make sure you note the value of the client secret before proceeding past this screen.

-Configure the Azure AD Sync Plugin Authentication Settings
+Configure the Entra Sync Plugin Authentication Settings

 Configure Groups to Sync